 According to NCFE (National Center for Financial Education), women in India are 21% financially literate.
 That percent is not enough in this modern world.
 Since women are equally important for our growing economy and self-help groups are an important part that help Women in financial aspects like taking loans, savings, and starting new businesses, and investing in new financial products.
 In this Paper property description of all financial aspects , like financial attitude, financial behavior, financial knowledge, and financial literacy, are analyzed to know the real position of financial literacy of women in India.

 Microfinance does more than supply credit—it often integrates training on saving, budgeting, and basic entrepreneurship, enabling women to manage financial resources more effectively, especially when we talk about NABARD BLP of SHG has magnificently fulfilled all the described features.
 Yet, the system faces persistent challenges such as inconsistent training quality, cultural restrictions, and the potential for over-indebtedness.
-This study, therefore, investigates how microfinance contributes not only to women’s financial inclusion but also to their financial literacy, and how both together can lead to sustainable empowerment.
+This research, therefore, investigates how microfinance contributes not only to women’s financial inclusion but also to their financial literacy, and how both together can lead to sustainable empowerment.

 Literature Review –